ClariflaroCode/ClariflaroCode/README.md

 About me

 - I am currently working as a Professor Assistant.
-- I am currently studying Systems Engineering and Computer Application Development at university.
+- I am currently studying Systems Engineering and Computer Application Development.

 <!--
 **ClariflaroCode/ClariflaroCode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.